Paper Mario: Color Splash

 Paper Mario: Color Splash (Note: Known in Japan as Paper Mario Color Splash (ペーパーマリオ カラースプラッシュ, Pēpā Mario: Karā Supurasshu)) is a 2016 role-playing video game developed by Intelligent Systems and published by Nintendo for the Wii U console.
 It is the fifth installment in the Paper Mario series, within the larger Mario franchise.
-The story follows Mario and his new ally Huey on a quest to save Prism Island and rescue Princess Peach from Bowser.
+The story follows Mario and his new ally, Huey, on a quest to save Prism Island and rescue Princess Peach from Bowser.

 Color Splash contains elements of the action-adventure and role-playing (RPG) genres.
 Players control Mario as he traverses levels made to look like craft materials, reaching endpoints and retrieving each Big Paint Star through linear gameplay.
 Mario is equipped with a paint hammer, which is used to solve coloring-themed puzzles and collect awards in levels.
 In turn-based combat phases, Mario uses a selection of cards that endow him with attacks and other abilities.

 Nintendo's vision for the Paper Mario series following Paper Mario: Sticker Star was to differentiate it from their other RPG Mario series, Mario & Luigi.
 The development team focused on puzzle-solving and comedic elements and, to make each game different from one another, emphasized an overarching gimmick.
 The paint theme was conceived by Atsushi Isano, the director for Intelligent Systems, and developed to take advantage of the Wii U GamePad.
 A card-based battle system was implemented to use the GamePad touchscreen to sort, paint, and flick cards.
 The artists focused on making the paper textures as realistic as possible.

 Color Splash was announced via a Nintendo Direct in March 2016 and released worldwide in October 2016.
 Upon its announcement, it drew controversy for continuing an action-adventure and gimmick-oriented format introduced in Sticker Star.
-On release, however, it received praise for its graphics, soundtrack, and improved dialogue.
+On release, however, it received praise for its graphics, soundtrack, comedic writing, and improved dialogue.
 Conversely, the combat system and its lack of RPG elements were criticized, much like its predecessor, although some critics cited improvements to its structure.
-The game was followed with Paper Mario: The Origami King for the Nintendo Switch in 2020.
+The game was followed by Paper Mario: The Origami King for the Nintendo Switch in 2020.